 Wild Love Bakehouse

 Starting these posts the way we always do – breakfast!
-You’ve got two options: The Diner at Twisters is the spot for that down home country cookin’; expect to find biscuits & gravy and the like here.
+You’ve got options: The Diner at Twisters is the spot for that down home country cookin’; expect to find biscuits & gravy and the like here.
 If a good cup of java and fresh baked goods are more your speed, look no further than Wild Love Bakehouse.
 These made from scratch pastries, quiche, croissants, and more earned AFAR Magazine’s “Best Bakery in the US” title in 2017.
 If you chose Wild Love, stop next door at Mid Mod Collective, Knoxville’s premier mid-century showroom.
 Try not to drool on their Danish teak and other 50s/60s era items, please.